Mads Fenger: 2021

 On 30 May 2021, Fenger won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final, where he scored his attempt.
 He featured in all six games as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate), where the club was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out, in which Fenger scored his attempt.

 On 23 September 2021, in a 3–0 home win against IFK Göteborg, Fenger made his 100th league appearance for Hammarby.
 He ended the 2021 season making 29 league appearances for Hammarby, that finished 5th in Allsvenskan.

 2022

 Fenger featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
 In the league, Fenger made 26 appearances, scoring once, helping his side to finish 3rd in the 2022 Allsvenskan table.

+2023

+On 2 April 2023, he was appointed as the new vice-captain of the club, behind Nahir Besara.
+At the end of the season, on 3 November 2023, Fenger signed a new two-year contract with Hammarby.
+Throughout the campaign, Fenger made 23 league appearances in Allsvenskan, although Hammarby disappointedly finished 7th in the table.

+AC Horsens

+On 13 December 2024, AC Horsens announced the signing of Fenger, starting from 1st January 2025.